biotope/biotope-element/docs/lifecycle.md

 <my-button></my-button>
 ```

-Then the ouputs to the console would be:
+Then the outputs to the console would be:

 ```bash
 > first